The most important things cannot be measured. The issues that are most important, long term, cannot be measured in advance.

-- Bar length – Represents the total current estimated story points for an epic’s child features/stories; the dark green shaded area represents the actual story points completed; the light green shaded area depicts the total story points that are “in progress.”
+- Bar length – Represents the total current estimated story points for an epic’s child features/stories; the dark green shaded area represents the actual story points completed; the light shaded area depicts the total story points that are in progress

-- 0000 / 0000 – The first number represents the current estimated story points, rolled up from the epic’s child features/stories; the second number represents the initial epic estimate (same as the red line).
+- 0000 / 0000 – The first number represents the current story point estimate (summarized from its child features/stories); the second number represents the initial story point estimate (also represented by the vertical red line)